TaoDFang/TaoDFang.github.io/aboutme.md

 title: About me
 ---

 Hi, My name is Tao Fang.
+Currently I'm a PhD candidate in Bioinformatics in  Prof. Christian von Mering's Group in UZH.
+I register in The Life Science Zurich Graduate School program(run jointly by the ETH Zurich and the University of Zurich) and I'm Member of SIB Swiss Institute of Bioinformatics

 ## Research Interests:
 - Protein interaction